It’s been an

 time he's on screen.
 I will admit that the actual "story" of the

-superhero movies to center around the journey of the hero, but I have four
+superhero movies to center around the journey of the hero, but I still love this Batman most as an exciting presence on screen.

 #1 Kevin